TootsieTall/accountantAI/README.md

 ### Poppler Installation

+The application requires poppler for PDF processing. **When building the application with `npm run package-mac` or `npm run package-win`, Poppler will be installed automatically.**

-The application requires poppler for PDF processing.
-If you see errors like `Unable to get page count.
-Is poppler installed and in PATH?`, you need to install poppler:
+If you still encounter errors like `Unable to get page count.
+Is poppler installed and in PATH?`, you can manually install poppler:

 #### macOS